-In April 2020, the Board of Directors, having heard the prior opinion of the Control and Risk Committee (then called the Control, Risk and Sustainability Committee), assessed the adequacy of the SCIGR with respect to the characteristics of the Company and the risk profile assumed and compatible with the Company's objectives, as well as its effectiveness.
+In February 2021, the Board of Directors, having heard the prior opinion of the Control and Risk Committee, assessed the adequacy of the SCIGR with respect to the characteristics of the Company and the risk profile assumed and compatible with the Company's objectives, as well as its effectiveness.

-For a detailed description of the duties and responsibilities assigned to the main parties involved in the SCIGR, and of procedures coordinating them, please consult the "Guidelines for the Internal Control and Risk Management System", which the Board of Directors approved most recently on February 16, 2021 and is available on the Company's website (www.posteitaliane.it).
-For further information on the activities that the Control and Risk Committee conducted in 2020 as part of the SCIGR, please see "7.
-Committees - 7.2 Control and Risk Committee (formerly Control, Risk and Sustainability Committee)" of this section of the document.
+For a detailed description of the duties and responsibilities assigned to the main parties involved in the SCIGR, and of procedures coordinating them, please consult the "Guidelines for the Internal Control and Risk Management System", which the Board of Directors approved most recently on 16 February 2021 and is available on the Company's website (www.posteitaliane.it).
+For further information on the activities that the Control and Risk Committee conducted in 2021 as part of the SCIGR, please see "7.
+Committees - 7.2 Control and Risk Committee" of this section of the document.